Seatis/my-teaching-materials/project/p2p-chat/README.md

 }
 ```

+This method will be called by other applications, so
+don't forget to add `@CrossOrigin("*")` to your method!

 Please test your endpoint using MockMvc.
 You can even check your database in the tests using the following method
 desscribed in [this article](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-testing.html#boot-features-testing-spring-boot-applications-testing-autoconfigured-jpa-test).